-- □ Posters on the Go (PotG), March 7th @ 4:00 pm- EURECA student researchers who are in this course engage in this activity every semester.
+Posters on the Go (PotG), October 12, 2023- EURECA student researchers who are in this course engage in this activity every semester.
 You are invited to attend.
 EURECA students describe their research projects and discuss results in a simple format like that of an elevator speech in an informal set up.
-It will take place in the Clark Student Center. - □ Celebration of Scholarship & UGRCA Forum, April 17 & 18, 2024- More information will be shared as it gets closer.
+It will take place in the Clark Student Center.
+Preparing Successful Presentations Workshop, TBD, October, 2023.
+More information will be shared as it gets closer.
+UGRCA Forum, November 16, 2023- More information will be shared as it gets closer.